Karelian Research Centre of RAS: Scientific Library

 With the Internet on stage, bringing the possibility to use RAS LNS e-resources, libraries of the LNS network gained access to full-text journal versions of foreign publishers — Elsevier, Springer, Kluwer, Blackwel, Academic Press, etc. KarRC RAS Scientific Library jumped at this opportunity and logged on to eLIBRARY.ru.
 KarRC RAS employees gained access to electronic versions of publications.
-The “Electronic document delivery” programme offers the library's subscribers the chance to get copies of papers from the stock of other libraries of Karelia and Russia.
+The "Electronic document delivery" programme offers the library's subscribers the chance to get copies of papers from the stock of other libraries of Karelia and Russia.

 To preserve and enable access to publications by KarRC RAS staff the ‘KarRC RAS Repository’ was launched in 2015.
 The Repository is based on EPrints freeware and is available online.

 Scientific Archives

 The constitution of the archives began in 1931 at KRI and continued after its re-organization into KRIC.
 The archives were made up of general workflow documents and scientific materials on all the institute's research areas.
 Scientific materials generated by expeditions carried out in Karelia since 1927 by Moscow and Leningrad universities were also submitted to the archives.
-In one of its resolutions, USSR AS Presidium suggested drawing up the scientific archives as a support unit with permanent staff starting 1952.
+In one of its resolutions, Presidium of the Academy of Sciences of the USSR suggested drawing up the scientific archives as a support unit with permanent staff starting 1952.
 A substantial part of the records in the Archives are scientific documents portraying the key lines of scientific development in Karelia and the activities of KarRC RAS institutions.
 The Archives contain a collection of folklore records of the Russian and Finnic nations (Karelian, Finnish, Sami), which are part of Karelia's heritage, as well as collections of 15th-19th cc. hand-written documents portraying the socio-economic relations and daily life of peasants and Pomors, the history of monasteries.
 The Scientific Archives now continue building up and systematizing their storage, and capacitate utilization of the documents in the activities of KarRC RAS institutes and units.